AndrewBubnov/kanban-next/README.md

 - **Comment Functionality**: Users can add comments to tasks.
 Comments are displayed and can be edited individually (the edit icon appears on hover over the comment's text), allowing for personal control over contributions and fostering collaboration and communication within tasks.

 - **Column Customization**: Users have the flexibility to choose which columns to display and hide.
 Additionally, administrators have the ability to add and delete custom columns (the relevant icon is shown on hover over the menu items).
 This feature enables a personalized Kanban board layout, tailored to individual preferences.
 The column configuration, including the available columns and their visibility status, is centrally stored on the server and remains consistent for all users.

+- **Task Estimation and Tracking**: Users can estimate the time required to complete a task and track the remaining time until the task's completion in the task details view.
+Task estimation can be provided when creating a task, either by a regular user or an administrator.
+However, only administrators have the ability to edit this estimation.
+The system prevents the selection of a time period during editing that would result in a task completion date and time earlier than the current time.

 - **Filtering Tasks**: Users can filter tasks by user, allowing them to focus on their specific tasks or see all tasks at once, offering a customizable view of their workflow.